 First, let’s talk about whether you really even need to sleep train your baby.
 Contrary to what some people may believe, not every family needs to do sleep training.
 Of course, there are some babies who are naturally good sleepers, and if you have one of these types of babies you’re probably not even reading this.
 Babies who are naturally good sleepers do not need sleep training, though that sometimes changes as they grow into toddlers.
 Toddlers seem to come with a whole new set of sleep problems, unfortunately, even if they were perfect sleepers as a baby.

 Next, if you are happy with your sleep situation and your baby is growing, developing, and thriving, there’s no reason to make any changes.
 After all, there may not be a “sleep problem” to solve.
 If you are co-sleeping, for example, and you love doing it, please don’t stop because of societal or family pressure, or because you are worried your 7-year-old will be sleeping in your bed.
-I promise I have helped families with children of all ages, including school-age, move their child to their own sleep space.
+I promise I have helped families with children of all ages, including school-age, move their children to their own sleep space.
 Similarly, if you rock or feed your baby to sleep and then they sleep through the night and take long naps, that doesn’t sound so bad.